MerlinTechnology/go-j2s/README.md

 go-j2s
 ======
 A tool for generating Go source code from json data file.
+(Wallace Health_123312)

 It saves your time for writing nested corresponding struct/slice according to in-coming json data.
 The generated struct/slice is also has field tag added.
 It also can work on multiple json files at once.